“All can see the tactics whereby I conquer, but what none can see is

 the strategy out of which great victory is evolved.” – Sun Tzu

-The antithesis of the stereotypical strategic plan comes from former Southwest Airlines CEO Herb Kelleher: “We have a strategic plan.
+The antithesis of the stereotypical strategic plan comes from former Southwest Airlines CEO, the late Herb Kelleher: “We have a strategic plan.
 It’s called doing things.”
 Tom Peters, a big Kelleher fan, uses the acronym WTTMSW: Whoever Tries The Most Stuff Wins.

 There was an article in the March 2016 Harvard Business review about The Limits of the Lean Startup Method.
 The takeaway is that unbounded experimentation may not be as effective as thinking before acting.
 The Plan-Do-Check-Act quality tool has been around for decades and may be an effective guide.
 So like our earlier salt metaphor (i.e., don’t fall for too much of a good thing), planning is a good thing.
 But quickly stress action, test the outcome, adapt and repeat until you get the intended results.